 Small business owners usually deal with serious financial strain, especially in the early stages of the business.
 Economic challenges can affect both your personal life and the way you run your business.
-This is a hard puzzle to fix, but below are some pointers to keep you on the right track.
+This is a hard puzzle to fix, but below are some personal finance tips for small businesses:

 Consider an Emergency Fund